 - Side work shouldn't interfere with getting your work done.
 This means that if a client project is behind schedule, side work would not be viewed as acceptable.
 Because of the collaborative team environment and culture we have, we also expect that you would be willing to help out your teammates if they are behind or struggling in other projects, before looking outside of Differential.

-- It is your responsibility to bring side work up to your Alliance Coach or a partner.
+- It is your responsibility to bring side work up to HR.

 - While you might have a great deal of excitement about your side project, conversations about side projects should be kept to a minimum during work hours (just be thoughtful about appropriate times to share with your co-workers).

-- For freelance projects, they should first be brought to Differential for evaluation and require sign-off from your Alliance Coach or a partner that the project wouldn't be something Differential would take on.
+- For freelance projects, they should first be brought to Differential for evaluation and require sign-off from HR that the project wouldn't be something Differential would take on.

 Who You Should Talk To

-Talk about it with your Alliance Coach or a partner in the company to ensure there isn't a conflict of interest and to let them know about the side work.
+Talk about it with HR to ensure there isn't a conflict of interest and to let them know about the side work.
 This conversation should take place as soon as possible (ideally before you take on a side project).